 This post may contain affiliate links.
 Please read my disclosure policy.

-Homemade Almond Roca is buttery, sweet, crunchy and oh so delicious!
+Buttery, sweet, crunchy and so delicious!

 With 10 minutes prep time and about 20 minutes on the stove, you’re almost there to buttery toffee nirvana.
 This recipe moves fast so be sure to read through the steps a few times before starting.
-When making any kind of candy it’s best to be prepared with all ingredients pre-measured and a prepared pan at the ready.

 What special tools do you need to make this Almond Roca recipe?